Are you considering buying a smart home? This article will share the types of technology you can hope to...

 If you’re considering moving to a more rural setting you might be interested to learn about the best places to live in the countryside.

-Village greens, tranquillity, a local pub just a short walk away and lots of fresh air and space.
+Village greens, tranquillity, a local pub just a short walk away, and lots of fresh air and space.

 Whatever you want from the countryside, whether a rural location or a village with a small but lively community, we can help you find your dream property.

-From remote places live on the edge of national parks to those rural spots that also offer the ability to commute to London; the United Kingdom has many places to live in the countryside.
+From remote places living on the edge of national parks to those rural spots that also offer the ability to commute to London; the United Kingdom has many highly desirable countryside locations.

 Goring-on-Thames (or Goring), Oxfordshire